Takaaki-KAWAI-jp/videoslice/README.md

-# Video slice: A method of image compression and transmission for agricultural systems
+# Video slice: Image compression and transmission for agricultural systems

 ## Introduction
 This web page provides the source code of video slice prototype described in the  paper of video slice.